 The U.S. Department of Transportation's PHMSA is the federal agency that establishes minimum pipeline safety standards under the U.S. Code of Federal Regulations (CFR), Title 49, Parts 190 - 199.
-The Comanche Trail Pipeline will follow these regulations in addition to those set forth by the Railroad Commission of Texas (TRRC).
+The Comanche Trail Pipeline follows these regulations in addition to those set forth by the Railroad Commission of Texas (TRRC).

-The pipeline has also filed for permits with, provided information to, or engaged in required consultations with the U.S. Army Corps of Engineers, the U.S. Fish and Wildlife Service, the U.S. Department of Energy, the Texas Parks and Wildlife Department, the Texas Historical Commission, and numerous state entities.
+The pipeline also filed for permits with, provided information to, or engaged in required consultations with the U.S. Army Corps of Engineers, the U.S. Fish and Wildlife Service, the U.S. Department of Energy, the Texas Parks and Wildlife Department, the Texas Historical Commission, and numerous state entities.

 Federal Energy Regulatory Commission (FERC)